Abdulmajeed1140/saudi-megaprojects-ml/README.md

 Install dependencies from `requirements.txt`.
 The notebook must be run in order, as cells are not independent.

-Step 7 requires a TabPFN API token from https://ux.priorlabs.ai/ — the notebook prompts for it at runtime and does not store it.
+Step 7 requires a TabPFN access token from https://ux.priorlabs.ai/ to download the pre-trained model weights on first use.
+The notebook prompts for it at runtime and does not store it.
+Inference runs locally.
 All other steps run without a token.